stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_bal_replicate_threshold``

-:Description: The maximum temperature before Ceph attempts to replicate
+:Description: The maximum temperature before Stone attempts to replicate
               metadata to other nodes.

 :Type:  Float